usmanwardag/research_buddy/README.md

 I'm sure you've come across this situation at some point!
 Research Buddy is here to make your life simple.

 Double clicking on any text will give you a popup displaying the definition picked up from Wikipedia, the top 5 Paper citations, youtube links, google scholar links, and github links.
 You can highlight any term, and this tool will provide you the Wikipedia definition with a link to the page, and links pointing to the top 5 related papers as well as the search results from Youtube, Github, Udemy, Google Scholar and Coursera.
-You get everything in the bubble popup as seen in the video!
+You get everything in the bubble popup as seen below!

 ## Installation